 Some People have Impossible Expectations

 We have all seen it.
 A patron at a restaurant asks the waiter for something.
 If it is not delivered as quickly or as expected, the customer goes off like a ticking time bomb for all to hear.
 Some online reviewers are that way as well.
-One small unresolved issue can bring down a litany of negative complaints, even though customer service bent over backwards to try to solve the problem.
+One small unresolved issue can bring down a litany of negative complaints, even though customer service bent over backward to try to solve the problem.

 How to Be Balanced When Reading Online Reviews